Module#included_modules and prepended modules

 If so, we should fix the documentation of

-Updated by byroot (Jean Boussier) about 1 month ago
+Updated by byroot (Jean Boussier) over 1 year ago

 Module#included is not called when the module is prepended

 I think that's fine, because it calls

 Module#include? and Module#included_modules regard prepended modules as included (not well documented)

 class Base end module A end module B end Base.prepend(A) Base.include(B) p Base.included_modules